HaydenStimpson/MouseBatteryPercentRGBIndicator/README.md

     3. The transaction ID is ff, which can be determined in the 'OpenRazer' project: https://github.com/openrazer/openrazer/blob/master/driver/razermouse_driver.c
         1. Search for the razer_attr_read_charge_level function.
         2. Search for your device in the lists, and copy the corresponding transaction ID.
-2. Get the battery percent information from the mouse.
+2. Get the battery percent information from the mouse every 15 minutes.
     1. Most reasonable way to do this seems to be by sending a message to the mouse asking to report its battery percent.
     2. The specific message that needs to be sent was adapted from: https://github.com/hsutungyu/razer-mouse-battery-windows/tree/main
         1. For my mouse this is: b"\x00" + transaction_id + b"\x00\x00\x00\x02\x07\x80" + bytes(80) + b"\x85\x00"